-Typically, my daughter will ask for space.
-Frustrated, my son gets closer.
-I intervene by getting down to his level and reiterate his sister’s request.
-I suggest an alternative to being shoulder to shoulder with his sister.
-He responds with a primal grunt and gets closer once more.
-I give him a warning and tell him if he can’t respect his sister’s wishes I will take him upstairs to his bedroom.
+That’s when he responds with a primal grunt and get closer again.
+I give him a warning and tell him if he can’t respect his sister’s wishes, I will take him to his room.

 Then, I bring him to his room and try to stay with him.